Beau Beach, CCIM presents:

 511 West National is a 4 story office building that was first constructed in 1900.
 The property has been in the family for generations.
 We believe its highest and best use is a mixed-use building with first floor retail with apartments above.
 This is a redevelopment opportunity.

 The property has been well cared for over the years.
 The exterior has a ton of character.
 Masonry construction.
 Existing elevator.
 White roofs are in good condition.
 Solid foundation.
 Basement.
 Signalized intersection.
 Good ceiling heights and floor plate depths on all floors…the existing layout will easily accommodate apartments.
 Limited environmental issues.
 Little demolition needed.
 No parking accompanies the property.
+Many historic details have been preserved including a phenomenal stairwell skylight on the 4th Floor.

 Located at the prominent corner of W. National and 5th Street in red-hot Walker’s Point!
 Many charming details that you will need to see for yourself by attending one of the scheduled open houses (details below).